Saltburn-by-the-Sea

-Saltburn-by-the-Sea, commonly referred to as Saltburn, is a seaside town in the civil parish of Saltburn, Marske and New Marske, in the Redcar and Cleveland unitary authority, in North Yorkshire, England.
-It is 12 mi south-east of Hartlepool and 5 mi south-east of Redcar.
-It lies within the historic boundaries of the North Riding of Yorkshire.
+Saltburn-by-the-Sea, commonly referred to as Saltburn, is a seaside town in the civil parish of Saltburn, Marske and New Marske, in the Redcar and Cleveland unitary authority, North Yorkshire, England.
+It lies 12 mi south-east of Hartlepool and 5 mi south-east of Redcar, within the historic boundaries of the North Riding of Yorkshire and on the Cleveland Way long distance footpath.

 The development of Saltburn was driven by the discovery of ironstone in the Cleveland Hills and building of railways to transport the minerals.